nomemory/andreinc-site/_posts/2022-03-01-on-implementing-bloom-filters-in-c.md

 - "lc3"
 ---

+This article assumes the reader is already familiar with the C programming language and some basic concepts concerning hash functions.
+The target audience (like most of the time on my blog) are undergrad CS students or seasoned developers who, just like me, haven't learned about Bloom Filters during their University years.

+# Introduction

 As [Wikipedia states](https://en.wikipedia.org/wiki/Bloom_filter), *Bloom Filters* are space-efficient, probabilistic data structures, conceived by Burton Howard Bloom in 1970, used to test whether an element is a member of a set or not.
 What I find peculiar is that the real Mr. Howard Burton Bloom doesn't have a wiki page, while the imaginary [Mr. Leopold Bloom](https://en.wikipedia.org/wiki/Leopold_Bloom) has one.

 ![png]({{site.url}}/assets/images/2022-03-01-on-implementing-bloom-filters-in-c/burton_howard_bloom.png)